ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 a method, but not when you want just want to access the value of attribute.
 ```

-To display the names of each column, access the `columns` attribute:
+To display the names of each column, access the `.columns` attribute:

 ```{code-cell}
 banknotes.columns